MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : Allows players to pass through the fog without penalty.

 **Deathsinger's Power**
-: Does nothing on its own.
-Allows players to deposit the stacks onto the door plate to progress towards the door opening.
-Supposedly makes the afflicted players vulnerable to fog through the Weaver aura.
+: Offers no benefit on its own.
+Can be passively deposited while standing the door plate, while afflicted.
+Supposedly negates Aura of the Weaver.

 ### Interactables
 **Weaver Pedestal**